limlabs/limgen/README.md

 - **includeStorage** - whether to include object storage or not.
 When set to `true`, an S3 bucket will be created that is available from your application's URL under the root path `/storage`.
 Defaults to prompt for confirmation.
 - **storageAccess** - when `includeStorage` is set to `true`, determines whether S3 bucket can be access from the public internet or not.
 If set to `public`, the contents of the S3 bucket will be available via the URL `<outputs.cdnHostname>/<S3Key>`, where `outputs.cdnHostname` is the value obtained from running `pulumi stack output` in the `infrastructure/projects/<projectName>` folder.
 Defaults to prompt for confirmation, skipped if `includeStorage` is `false`.
 - **includeDb** - whether to include a database or not.
 If set to `true`, includes the resources to create an [RDS Postgres](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.AuroraPostgreSQL.html) server in AWS.
 Currenty only RDS Postgres is supported, but more cloud providers and datbase types will be added soon.
 Default to prompt for confirmation.
+- **networkType** - The type of network to create.
+    - When set to `public`, only public subnets will be created, and load balancer, ECS Service and database will be routable over the public internet.
+This is primarily useful for getting started, and for development with non-sensitive data.
+    - When set to `private`, both private and public subnets will be created.
+In `private` mode, only the Load Balancer is on the public network; the app and database are restricted to private subnets, which are not accessible from the public internet.
+Instead, one must use a tunnel, which will be generated automatically alongside the app if a `includeDb=true`.
+    - Defaults to prompting for confirmation.

+**`staticsite-aws` Options**

+- **outputDir** - the root directory where build output for the static site is located.
+Defaults to `out`

 #### `add`